-- (V) Medical, dental, mental health, substance abuse, and educational documents or information as provided by state or federal law or for which a waiver of privilege or confidentiality has been provided by the privilege holder.
-See Appendix 2 for a sample waiver; and - (VI) Family Safety and Risk Assessments. - (B) By Respondents.
+- (B) By Respondents.
 Upon written request, Respondents shall disclose to requesting parties the following items in their possession.
-These disclosures shall be made no later than 21 days after the request is made, or such other time the court determines reasonable and appropriate: - A copy of the child's birth certificate, social security card, Medicaid/insurance card; and - (II) Any information related to a parent's, child's, or other family member's potential Native American heritage; and - (III) If the Respondent, Child, or Guardian ad litem holds and waives the child's privilege, then medical, dental, mental health, substance abuse, and educational records of the child or children alleged to be dependent and neglected. - (3) Evidence for a Contested Trial or Hearing.
-Parties and others required by the court in accordance with law shall disclose the following no later than 7 days before a contested trial or contested hearing, or such other time the court determines reasonable and appropriate: - (A) Names, addresses, and telephone numbers of all witnesses that will or may be offered at the contested trial or contested hearing, and any written or recorded statements by the witnesses related to their testimony or the case not protected by work product; - (B) Curricula vitae, resumé, or statement of the qualifications of each witness who will or may be offered as an expert; - (C) Written reports of witnesses who will or may be offered as an expert.
-If no written report has been prepared, a summary of any expert witness testimony that will be introduced at the contested trial or contested hearing; and - (D) A list of all other evidence (including privileged evidence) intended to be presented at the contested trial or contested hearing.
-Copies of evidence that will or may be offered at the contested trial or hearing shall be provided if not previously disclosed. - (4) At Other Times.
+These disclosures shall be made no later than 21 days after the request is made, or such other time the court determines reasonable and appropriate: - (I) A copy of the child's birth certificate, social security card, Medicaid/insurance card; and - (II) Proof of enrollment in a federally recognized Indian tribe; and - (III) If the Respondent, Child, or Guardian ad litem holds and waives the child's privilege, then medical, dental, mental health, substance abuse, and educational records of the child or children alleged to be dependent and neglected. - (C) By Others Permitted by the Court to Participate in Disclosures.
+Other individuals permitted by the court to participate in disclosures shall provide and obtain disclosures as ordered by the court. - (3) Before a Contested Trial or Hearing.
+Parties and others required by the court in accordance with law shall disclose the following no later than 7 days before a contested trial or contested hearing, or such other time the court determines reasonable and appropriate: - (A) Names, addresses, and telephone numbers of all witnesses intended to be presented at the contested trial or contested hearing, and any written or recorded statements of such witnesses; - (B) Curricula vitae or resume of each witness who may be offered as an expert; - (C) Written reports, if any, of witnesses who may be offered as an expert.
+If no written report is available, a summary of any expert witness testimony that will be introduced at the contested trial or contested hearing; and - (C) A list of all other evidence (including privileged evidence) intended to be presented at the contested trial or contested hearing.
+Copies of information that will be offered as evidence at the contested trial or hearing shall be provided if not previously disclosed. - (4) At Other Times.
 Disclosures shall be obtained and provided at other times as ordered by the court.